Dino-Kupinic/Schulbuchaktion/docs/developers/extending.md

 # Extending

-Schulbuchaktion is designed to be modular and easily extendible.
-Not only that, we also have a standardised way of working (Git-Flow, GitHub Projects, Issues, Pull Requests, ...).
+Schulbuchaktion is designed to be modular and easily extendable.
+Not only that, we also have a standardized way of working (Git-Flow, GitHub Projects, Issues, Pull Requests, ...).

 It is **strongly** recommended to follow these guidelines.

 ## Learning

-Before working on Schulbuchaktion, you should have a solid grasp of following things:
+Before working on Schulbuchaktion, you should have a solid grasp of the following things:

 ::: info
 While you should know the basics, you don't need to know everything by heart.
-Very important topics are marked in bold.
+Crucial topics are marked in bold.
 :::

 #### Languages

 - TypeScript (**JavaScript**)
 - **PHP**

 #### Frameworks & Libraries